-That was a different America, the comfortable one where we felt safe before the 1960s political assassinations, struggles for civil rights, disillusion of the undeclared Vietnam War and criminal corruption in the Nixon era.
+That was a different America, the comfortable one.
+We felt safe before the 1960s, political assassinations, struggles for civil rights, disillusion of the undeclared Vietnam War and criminal corruption in the Nixon era.

 None of these things were possible in the Ozzie and Harriet America where watching fireworks from the roof of a car was the delight of the summer.
 Or so we imagined.

-I have never been able to fully let go of that ideal America, even as it becomes more clear that it wasn’t what it appeared to be.
+I never fully let go of that ideal America, even as its illusions became clear.

 Tempted at times to discard that comfortable vision, I haven’t followed the impulse because the America I thought I knew then harbors an important message: we know what American greatness looks like.